Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

 kubectl edit ns dev
 ```

-This should open the default `KUBE_EDITOR` with the current namespace yaml definition, you can then edit this file and place and save it to update the namespace.
+This should open the default `KUBE_EDITOR` with the current namespace yaml definition, you can then edit this file in place and save it to update the namespace.

 The namespace can be deleted by running the following command: